apache/flink-kubernetes-operator/docs/content/docs/custom-resource/overview.md

 ### Limitations

-- The LastState UpgradeMode have not been supported.
+- Last-state upgradeMode is currently not supported for FlinkSessionJobs

 ## Further information